shamimhcp1/shamimhcp1/README.md

 5. [CS50Web Project 3 - MAIL](https://github.com/shamimhcp1/cs50w-project-3-mail.git): CS50W's fourth project.
 Design a front-end for an email client that makes API calls to send and receive emails.
 6. [CS50Web's Project 4 - Network](https://github.com/shamimhcp1/cs50w-project-4-network.git): CS50 Web's fifth project: Design a Twitter-like social network website for making posts and following users, like other posts, view profile, etc.
 7. [CS50Web's Final Project - TextileLab Report Builder](https://github.com/shamimhcp1/cs50w-final-project-textile-lab): Create garment test reports with ease!
 This web app, built using Python and JavaScript, simplifies the process of generating comprehensive lab reports for textiles.
 It offers a user-friendly interface for entering data and produces detailed reports, making textile testing more efficient.

-**Here are a few projects I'm currently working on:**
-1. **Personal Finance Management App:** Create a web-based personal finance management app that helps individuals track and manage their finances effectively.
-The app could provide features for budgeting, expense tracking, savings goals, and financial insights.

 ## Get in Touch